guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In this paper, we solve these problems and propose these contributions:

-1) We use user buying behaviour to judge which text is better for a product, in order to solve the problem that we cannot judge it manually.
+1) We use user buying behaviour to judge which description is better for its product, in order to solve the problem that we cannot judge it manually.

 2) We train a sales prediction model upon the user buying logs of our E-commerce application.
-In order to isolate the gain impact of the text for the product, we use causal inference method.
+In order to isolate the gain impact of the description for its product, we use causal inference method.

-3) We design a complete solution to continuously improve the quality of generated product description, guided by user behaviour.
+3) We design a complete solution to continuously improve the quality of generated product description to improve App sales, guided by user behaviour.

 ![table12](/assets/png/textgen-improved-by-ctr/table1.png)

 ### 2. Method

 The whole pipeline is shown in Figure \cite{fig1}.
 In this paper, we adopt the T5 \cite{raffel2020exploring} model to conduct our text generation experiments.
-We adopt transformer \cite{vaswani2017attention} as our sales prediction model.
+We adopt transformer \cite{vaswani2017attention} added multilayer perceptron (MLP) as our sales prediction model.

 Our method contains 8 steps:

 In Step-1, we get an initial dataset to train the T5 generative model.
 The initial dataset is constructed by query ChatGPT.
 We ask ChatGPT to write product description, input the product title as the prompts.
 We then remove the data in the training dataset that do not suitable to display online.

-In Step-2, we use the T5 model to generate product descriptions for hundreds of millions the products.
+In Step-2, we use the data of Step-1 and train T5 model.
+Then we use the T5 model to generate product descriptions for hundreds of millions the products.

-In Step-3, we display the generated product descriptions on the products.
+In Step-3, we display the generated product descriptions on the products on the App.

-In Step-4, we collect the logs of sales and views of each product.
+In Step-4, we collect the logs of user buying and user views of each product.

-In Step-5, we train the sales prediction model based on the online logs.
+In Step-5, we train the sales prediction model based on the online logs of Step-4.
 The detail is illustrated in the following sections.

-In Step-6 and Step-7, we use causal inference to find out the best quality product descriptions in the logs.
+In Step-6 and Step-7, we use causal inference and the sales prediction model to find the best quality product descriptions in the logs.
 The detail is illustrated in the following sections.

-In Step-8, we retrain the T5 model using the quality text identified of the last step.
-Then we do AB experiments to evaluate the performance of the generated product description of online App.
+In Step-8, we retrain the T5 model using the better texts found by Step-7.
+Then we do AB experiments to evaluate the performance of the generated product descriptions at online App.

 ![fig1](/assets/png/textgen-improved-by-ctr/fig1.png)